judgej/Vanilla-ReplyTo-Plugin/ReplyTo/readme.txt

 No tidy-up of the tree structure is done when comments are deleted.
 [FIXED 0.1.2]

+It has been pointed out that this module uses a custom extension to the SQL driver to support the SetCase() method.
+This needs to be somehow brought into the module, perhaps just by creating ad-hoc SQL and injecting it into the query to be run.
+[FIXED 0.1.3]

 The hope, of course, is that vanilla will one day support structured comments right out the box.
 It's not hard, and it is very, very useful.
 Take a look at